Palo Alto Live Free Demo!

 Companies with outdated security protocols face 2.5x times higher breach costs than those with modernized systems.

-The goal of this article is to help you understand security protocols in networking and the 7 types of network security protocols.
+The goal of this article is to help you understand network security protocols and inform you about the top 7 network security protocols you should know in 2025.
 You can also learn more about these internet security protocols in our Online Network Security Courses.

-A network security protocol is a collection of guidelines that protects the authenticity, confidentiality, and integrity of the data being transferred across a network.
-These protocols guard against cyber threats like unwanted access, manipulation, and destruction.
+A network security protocol is a collection of guidelines that protects the two aspects of the CIA triad -confidentiality and integrity of the data being transferred across a network.
+These protocols guard your data against cyber threats like unwanted access, manipulation, and destruction.

 Fortinet NSE Training OnlineBecome Fortinet Certified Network Security Expert.Explore course